Ozuna: Controversies

 On January 5, 2017, he was arrested along with his work team at the El Dorado International Airport in Bogotá, Colombia, by immigration agents.
-The incident occurred after he and his producer acted violently before the agents, which caused the reprogramming of a concert scheduled in Manizales.
+The incident occurred after he and his producer acted violently in the presence of the agents, which caused the reprogramming of a concert scheduled in Manizales.
 On July 30 of the same year, during a concert at United Palace, New York, Ozuna struck a security guard on the head, with his microphone, for being on stage.
 After receiving criticism for what he did, he expressed regret through Facebook.

-In August of the same year, he was nearby when Carlos "Tonka" Báez Rosa, a drug trafficker, was murdered.
+In August of the same year, he witnessed Carlos "Tonka" Báez Rosa, a drug trafficker, being murdered.
 He said he heard the shooting and fled the scene leaving his vehicle, a Range Rover truck, and that the victim was his close friend.
 He was linked to the investigation of the crime when the police found his truck near the scene.
 On August 7, the car was seized by police, and he received a death threat from a group of drug traffickers.
 A few days later, police said there was no direct link between his car and the shooting.

 In January 2019, Ozuna confirmed he had been the victim of an extortion scam involving an explicit video filmed of him when he was a minor.
-The FBI investigated the case, and Ozuna's lawyer confirmed that Kevin Fret, an openly gay trap singer, was the person extorting Ozuna.
+The FBI investigated the case, and Ozuna's lawyer confirmed that Kevin Fret, a trap singer, was the person extorting Ozuna.
 Kevin Fret was murdered, and police said that Ozuna was not a suspect in the murder.
 For the video, which had been edited to cause Ozuna more damage, Ozuna apologized to his fans and family.